Discovery Family: As Discovery Kids (1996–2010)

-Discovery Communications launched Discovery Kids Channel on October 7, 1996, as part of a suite of four new digital cable channels that included Discovery Travel & Living, Discovery Civilization, and Science Channel.
-Upon its launch, the network primarily offered adventure, nature, and science-themed programs aimed towards a children's audience between ages 6 and 11.
-Marjorie Kaplan, the network's senior vice president, explained that the creation of Discovery Kids was influenced primarily by kids, who were watching its parent network's programming together with their parents.
+Discovery Communications launched Discovery Kids Channel on October 22, 1996, as part of a suite of four new digital cable channels that included Discovery Travel & Living Network, Discovery Civilization Network, and Discovery Science Network.
+Upon its launch, the channel primarily offered adventure, nature, and science-themed programs aimed towards a children's audience between ages 6 and 11.
+Marjorie Kaplan, the network's senior vice president, explained that the creation of Discovery Kids Channel was influenced primarily by children, who were watching its parent network's programming together with their parents.

-From 1996 to 2000, Discovery Kids was carried by only a select few cable television providers.
-In 2001, the channel was shortened to Discovery Kids and late in that year, it was carried in at least 15 million homes.
+From 1996 to 2000, Discovery Kids Channel was carried by only a select few cable television providers.
+In 2001, the channel shortened its name to Discovery Kids and by the end of that year, it was carried in at least 15 million homes.
 In September 2001, a Canadian version of Discovery Kids was launched in partnership with Corus Entertainment.

 In December 2001, Discovery Kids announced a partnership with NBC, in which it would produce a new Saturday morning block for the network known as Discovery Kids on NBC, beginning in September 2002.
-The block, which replaced a teen-oriented block consisting only of sitcoms, featured programming that met the U.S. Federal Communications Commission's (FCC) educational programming guidelines, including new original series (such as the reality television series Endurance), existing Discovery Kids programming, along with children's spin-offs of programs from sister networks, such as Animal Planet and Discovery Channel.
+The block, which replaced a teen-oriented block consisting of live-action shows and sitcoms, TNBC, featured programming that met the educational programming guidelines from the U.S. Federal Communications Commission (FCC), including new original series (such as the reality television series Endurance), existing Discovery Kids programming, along with children's spin-offs of programs from sister networks, such as Animal Planet and Discovery Channel.

-With the launch of the new block, Discovery Kids also branched out into animated programming with the premieres of Kenny the Shark and Tutenstein.
-In March 2006, Discovery declined to renew its contract with NBC for its Saturday morning block, citing a desire to focus exclusively on the Discovery Kids cable channel.
+With the launch of the new block, Discovery Kids also started airing original animated programming with the premieres of Kenny the Shark and Tutenstein.
+In March 2006, Discovery declined to renew its contract with NBC for its Saturday morning block, citing a desire to focus exclusively on the Discovery Kids channel.
 Since the launch of the NBC block, Discovery Kids had grown its cable carriage to over 43 million homes.
 NBC would replace the Discovery Kids block with Qubo in September 2006.